 The truth can be very beautiful.
 With adults, I don’t use any props or effects.
 I simply use a combination of voice, physicality and stillness.
 For me, it’s like setting off on a journey, stepping into another world, and the audience comes with me.
 We share the emotional ride together.

 Cat was born and raised in the Celtic crossroads of Britain: Liverpool.
 Her ancestry is a mingling of Irish, Welsh and English blood.
-She lived in the hills of Wales for seventeen years, and the landscape of the borderlands continues to dominate the visual landscape of her work, especially her novels.
+She lived in the hills of Wales for seventeen years, and the landscape of the borderlands continues to dominate the visual landscape of her work.

 Cat studied Drama at the University of Hull, and was a professional actor and singer before discovering storytelling in 1997.
 Championed by the Hay Festival, she quickly established herself as one of the most exciting and distinctive voices of British storytelling.
 Her relationship with the Hay Festival endures; she has performed more than twenty times at Hay Festival Wales, and guested at Hay Festival Nairobi and Hay Festival Kerala.

-Cat has worked with the legendary Crick Crack Club in London, and performed several shows at the Barbican.
+Cat has worked with the legendary Crick Crack Club in London and performed several shows at the Barbican.
 She usually performs solo, but her collaborations include the beautiful and beguiling Queen of the Planets with Daniel Morden, and The Tale of Tom Fortune and the Fearsome Bellowhead with the mighty eleven- piece folk band Bellowhead.
-She also works in Copenhagen, as part of Best Tellers.
+She has also worked extensively in Copenhagen as part of Best Tellers, in Austria with Fabelhaft and in India with Teamwork Productions.

 Cat has trained in Narrative Therapy, and loves working with true life stories.
-She has created two true life storytelling clubs: the much-loved Tell Me On A Sunday at the Ikon Gallery in Birmingham, and the Arts Council funded Mee Club at the Herbert Art Gallery in Coventry.
-She also leads her own troupe of true life storytellers, Flashlight.
+She has created and curated two true-life storytelling clubs: the much-loved Tell Me On A Sunday at the Ikon Gallery in Birmingham, and the Arts Council funded Mee Club at the Herbert Art Gallery in Coventry.

-Cat is also a best selling children’s author, with books translated into ten languages.
+Cat is also a best-selling children’s author, with books translated into ten languages.
+She is a children’s poet, with poems in anthologies by Bloomsbury, Macmillan and The Emma Press.
 For adults, she has written for The Times and primetime BBC Radio 4.
+She is currently completing her first novel for adults, set in Goa.

 ‘A magical performer’ The Times